-Issue: It was observed at some mines that risk assessments underpinning the fire or explosion principal hazard management plan failed to consider all surface and underground work areas and work activities undertaken at the mine and therefore failed to identify all reasonably foreseeable hazards.
+Issue: It was observed at some mines that risk assessments underpinning the fire or explosion principal hazard management plan failed to consider all surface and underground work areas and work activities at the mine and did not identify all reasonably foreseeable hazards.

-Response: Mine operators have a duty to identify reasonably foreseeable hazards, and must identify all principal hazards associated with mining operations at the mine site, and must conduct, in relation to all principal hazards identified, a risk assessment.
-Additionally, mine operators have a general duty to manage risks associated with mining operations through undertaking risk assessment in accordance with clause 9, WHS (M&PS) Regulation.
+Response: Mine operators have a duty to identify reasonably foreseeable hazards4, and must identify all principal hazards associated with mining operations at the mine site, and must conduct, in relation to all principal hazards identified, a risk assessment.5 Additionally, mine operators have a general duty to manage risks associated with mining operations, by undertaking risk assessment in accordance with clause 9 of the WHS (M&PS) Regulation.